Touch-focused facial

 Deeper unwinding and slower pacing, ideal if you hold tension in the jaw, brows, or scalp.

 Why these numbers?
 Our body massage menu uses a $1/minute structure for general Swedish and deep-tissue work.
-Facial Massage is higher because it stacks several certified face-specific modalities, slower detailed work on delicate areas, and a full professional skincare sequence built around your skin.
+Facial Massage is higher because it stacks several face-specific modalities, slower detailed work on delicate areas, and a full professional skincare sequence built around your skin.
 If you are comparing studios in Honolulu, many land roughly between $85 to $125 for 60 minutes of advanced facial massage.

 A great fit when…

-Facial Massage is ideal if you want skilled touch, slower pacing, and certified face-specific techniques without device stacks.
+Facial Massage is ideal if you want skilled touch, slower pacing, and face-specific techniques without device stacks.
 It pairs well with stressed, tired, or puffy-feeling skin when inflammatory acne is not the main concern.

 • Tension across the jaw, temples, brows, or scalp from stress, clenching, or long screen time.